j0shbl0ck/Mizzou_Coding_IT/INFOTC_1000/README.md

-This contains all projects and assignments readily available from my class.
+This repository contains coding assignments from Mizzou IT Program - 1000